 - 1. Determine the association between severity of illness and reasons for admission on the preferential use of enteral or parenteral nutrition. - 2.
-Determine the amount of calories supplied associated with better and worse outcomes - 3.
-Effect of specific nutritents, such as protein and omega-3 fatty acids on outcome - 4.
+Determine the amount of calories and proteins supplied associated with better and worse outcomes - 3.
+Association of specific nutrients, such as protein and omega-3 fatty acids, multi-vitamins, trace elements, glutamine on outcome - 4.
 Timing of the start of enteral and parenteral nutrition - 5.
-Effect of oral nutrition in ICU patients - 6.
+Association of oral nutrition in ICU patients with outcome - 6.
 Comparison of world regions in the practice of ICU nutrition - 7.
-Nutrition care in ICU COVID-19 patients
+Association of mobilization practices in ICU on patient's outcome - 8.
+Association of diagnoses and comorbidities profiles of ICU patients with nutrition care and outcomes - 9.
+Association of respiratory care with nutrition care and outcomes - 10.
+Association of Delirium, RASS score - 11.
+Prevalence of refeeding syndrome (Laboratory Values) - 12.
+Describe the practice of prokinetic therapy